The judge said the case against Soldier F fell well short of the standard required for a conviction

 Civilians shot in the back

-He said Soldiers G, F, H and E were part of that group and had lost all sense of military discipline and had "sullied" the reputation of the regiment by shooting unarmed civilians fleeing from them in the back.
+He said Soldiers G, F, H and E were part of that group and had lost military discipline.

 "Shooting in the back unarmed civilians fleeing from them on the streets of a British city.
 Those responsible should hang their heads in shame," he said.